rosin-project/rxros/README.md

 ## Initial setup

-A RxROS program is in principle a ROS node, so the first step is not surprisingly to initialise it and specify the node name.
+The most fundamental RxROS program is the initialization of a ROS node.
-This is done by means of the init function<br>
+This is done simply by calling the rxros::init function.
+The rxros::init function takes three arguments:
+The number of command line arguments the node or program was called with (argc), the actual arguments (argv) and the name of the node. argc and argv are inherited directly from the main function and all three arguments are used to initialize a ROS node.
+Failure to initialize a node with rxros::init will cause all interaction with ROS to fail.

 ### Syntax